Etillero/ProyectoFinal.Docs/README.md

-## PROYECT React Estefania Tillero
+## PROJECT React Estefania Tillero
 ***

 ## Pre-requisites of the project to make it work on your local computer: